-The claimant was discharged for negligently handling medication.
+The claimant was discharged for excessive absenteeism.
 She was disqualified from benefits upon a finding that she was discharged for misconduct connected with the work.
 The claimant appealed, and a hearing was scheduled before an administrative law judge.

 At the Hearing

 The Employer’s Evidence: The employer offered evidence and testimony showing that the claimant, who had received the employer’s attendance policy at hire, was discharged for violating it.
 The claimant’s final warning indicated that further unexcused absences could result in the termination of her employment.
 Two employer witnesses testified that the claimant had been told verbally that, per policy, further absences could only be excused by a doctor’s note.
 (Both witnesses had made notes of that conversation, and provided those notes as evidence during the hearing.)
 On the date of the final incident, the claimant reported an absence due to illness.
 One of the employer’s witnesses testified that he gave the claimant the opportunity to provide a doctor’s note to excuse the absence, but she could not.

 The Claimant’s Evidence: The claimant testified that she had received the employer’s policy, and had received prior warnings as reported by the employer’s witnesses.
 However, she testified that the conversation about providing doctor’s documentation never happened and she was not under any obligation to provide a doctor’s note to excuse her final absence.

 The administrative law judge (ALJ) found that the claimant was discharged for misconduct connected with the work, and she was disqualified from benefits.
 The ALJ found that the claimant’s record of absenteeism, and the fact that she’d received multiple warnings, were sufficient evidence to prove that she’d violated the policy.
 Her record of absenteeism rose to the level of misconduct connected with the work and she remained disqualified from the receipt of benefits.
 The claimant appealed.